I. W. Abel: President of USWA

 Abel also won several strong national steel and other metals contracts.
 He established the union's first strike fund and quickly amassed an $85 million balance.
 He resumed coordinated bargaining with the major steelmakers and established separate bargaining councils for aluminum and other metals industries.

-In 1971, record imports of foreign steel led to 108,000 steelworkers being laid off.
+In 1971, record imports of foreign steel led to the layoff of 108,000 steelworkers.
 Although a new national steel contract was reached without a strike the same year, Abel and the USWA executive council realized that the steel industry's tendency to stockpile steel in anticipation of a strike led to a boom-and-bust cycle, which hurt workers.

+In 1972, Abel and representatives of the ten largest steel companies in the United States hired Cinécraft Productions to produce a film, Where's Joe?, to educate steelworkers on the issue of foreign competition in the American steel industry.
+The movie is credited with helping to establish the first "no-strike" negotiation in the history of the industry.

-To counteract the cycle, in 1973 Abel negotiated the Experimental Negotiating Agreement (ENA) with the major steelmakers.
+To counteract the cycle, in 1973, Abel negotiated the Experimental Negotiating Agreement (ENA) with the major steelmakers.
 Abel agreed not to strike during the 1974 contract talks and agreed to binding arbitration for any bargaining issues that led to impasse.

 The ENA proved a great success during the 1974 national steel contract talks.
 Abel won a $2.00 an hour raise over three years.
-The union also won the right to engage in local strikes over noneconomic working conditions, which the union had agreed to ban in previous contracts.
+The union also won the right to engage in local strikes over non-economic working conditions, which the union had agreed to ban in previous contracts.

-The ENA contributed to a second round of successful contract talks in 1977, but employers unilaterally withdrew from the pact in 1980 after the steel industry recession of 1979.
+The ENA contributed to a second round of successful contract talks in 1977; however, employers unilaterally withdrew from the pact in 1980, following the 1979 steel industry recession.